Top 5 Most Durable Drumsticks (2025 Update)

 DID YOU KNOW?
 You should never aim to find a truly unbreakable drumstick.
 Stick designers generally agree that a stick needs to wear down over time in order to protect the player’s hands from the impact vibrations of hitting a drum.
 All the brands mentioned in this article have taken this into consideration.

 If you need to deliver a lot of power in your playing, these drumsticks are a great pick.
+You can find out more about them using the link below.

 I’ve also done a roundup of the best drumsticks for rock if you’re looking for a more traditional rock drumstick (however, the sticks in this article offer the most durability).